ACUTE LEUKEMIA & DISABILITY BENEFITS

 d.
 Elevated white cell count.
 In cases of chronic leukemia, an elevated white cell count, in itself, is not a factor in determining the severity of the condition.

 3. Macroglobulinemia or heavy chain disease.
 The SSA requires the diagnosis of these diseases to be confirmed by protein electrophoresis or immunoelectrophoresis.
-They look at the resulting impairments under the proper listing, such as listing 13.05A2 or the hematological listings.
+They look at the resulting medical symptoms under the proper listing, such as listing 13.05A2 or the hematological listings.

 WE CAN WIN YOUR SSD & SSI BENEFITS

 Throughout your case, our attorneys and staff will help you collect your medical records.
-We will help you prove your acute leukemia meets the SSA’s listing.
+We will help you prove your acute leukemia meets SSA’s listing under step three of the review process.
 If you have another form of cancer, review information about multiple myeloma.

 Medical records are crucial to winning your case.
 Learn about the importance of medical records.
 Once the evidence is complete, your case will be ready for a hearing.
 Your day in court is before a judge from the SSA.
 And, you are the main witness.

-Prior to your hearing, we will meet with you to talk about the judge’s questions.
-We will try to explain what kinds of questions the judge will ask.
+Prior to your hearing, we will meet with you to review the judge’s questions.
+We will explain what kinds of questions the judge will ask.
 Also, we will also try to prepare you to answer those questions.
 You will be answering questions about your cancer symptoms.
+The point of the questions is to discuss how you would be able to work, both physically and mentally, for 40 hours a week.

 HIRE US TO WIN YOUR SSD BENEFITS